dbojan/howto/README.md

 ## how to make windows 11 more like windows 10

+- Download and run [this file](https://raw.githubusercontent.com/dbojan/howto/refs/heads/main/11_to_10.bat). (right click, save file as).
+You don't have to be an administrator.
-use this file. (right click, save file as).
-Moves start to left, disable top layout, uninstall new notepad, news ...
-For complete list of changes open file in notepad.
+- Moves start to left, disable: top layout, new context menu; uninstalls: new notepad, news ...
+For complete list of changes open file in notepad. v 2024-12-28-1.